Quantum Visual Fields with Neural Amplitude Encoding: Our QVF Approach

 \subsection{Amplitude Encoding with Neural Embeddings}

 Our parametrised energy-based embedding of classical data $x$ into quantum states $\ket{\psi_{in}(x)}$ generalises widely used hand-crafted amplitude encoding (AE)~\cite{rathi20233d,schleich2024quantum}.
 AE enables an exponentially compact encoding of $N = 2^n$ classical values into probability amplitudes of $n$ qubits by leveraging quantum superposition.
 Notably, this implies that AE induces \textit{exponentially-many} random Fourier features due to the inherent periodicity of quantum state phases.
 The fundamental limitation of hand-crafted AE stems from its \textit{a priori, possibly biased} prepared quantum states, which poses a risk of misalignment with subsequent quantum evolution or suboptimal utilisation of task-specific data Fourier priors.
 Hence, we propose a data-driven approach for AE that learns the optimal quantum state density \( \hat{\rho}_{\text{opt}}(x) \), directly from data, i.e., for QINR in our case.
-We operate on pure quantum states satisfying \( \text{Tr}(\hat{\rho}(x)^2) = 1 \).
+We restrict the process on pure quantum states satisfying \( \text{Tr}(\hat{\rho}(x)^2) = 1 \).
 Drawing upon the fundamental energy-probability duality inherent in physical systems (e.g.,~in statistical and quantum mechanics), we infer the conditional energy spectrum $\boldsymbol{E}$ of a given visual representation and transform it into a probability distribution $\boldsymbol{P}$ subsequently encoded as qubit state amplitudes \(\alpha_i \in \mathbb{C}\) residing in the complex Hilbert space \(\mathcal{H}\).
-Our encoding introduces \textit{non-linearity into the quantum circuit} while reserving the full repertoire of quantum circuit evolution and measurements and facilitating the ansatz expressivity\footnote{transformations in quantum circuits before measurement are unitary, which is often seen as a key limitation in ansatz expressivity}.
-For energy inference, we employ a minimal dense MLP $f(x=\{\boldsymbol{\Theta}, \textbf{z}\}):\gamma(\boldsymbol{\Theta}) \times \textbf{z} \rightarrow \boldsymbol{E}$ with two setups: 1) ReLU activation with positional encoding \cite{rahaman2019spectral,mildenhall2021nerf} or 2) Siren \cite{Sitzmann2020}:
+Our encoding introduces \textit{non-linearity into the quantum evolution} while reserving the full repertoire of quantum processing and measurements\footnote{transformations in quantum circuits before measurement are linear, which is often seen as a key limitation in ansatz expressivity}.
+For energy inference, we employ a minimal dense MLP $f(x=\{\boldsymbol{\Theta}, \textbf{z}\}):\gamma(\boldsymbol{\Theta}) \times \textbf{z} \rightarrow \boldsymbol{E}$ activated by ReLU; we use positional encoding to accelerate learning \cite{rahaman2019spectral,mildenhall2021nerf}: